TREX-CoE/NvHPCSDK_OpenMPOL_docs_exmpls/README.md

-# Nvidia HPC SDK + OpenMP Offload Docs & Examples
+# NVidia HPC SDK + OpenMP Offload Docs & Examples
 Collection of tutorials and examples on OpenMP offloading of data and computations on Nvidia GPUs using the Nvidia HPC SDK

 Here you will find a set of minimal working examples (MWEs) that were useful to me whilst figuring out how to use OpenMP offloading of data and computations to an Nvidia GPU.
 For now it only containes three MWEs: